Which Fuji pancake lens should I choose?

 |

-This Laowa 10mm f/4 Cookie X is quite extraordinary.
-It’s an ultra-wide-angle lens (equivalent to a 15mm focal length on a full-frame sensor) for Fujifilm X cameras, making it an ideal lens for landscape or architecture photography.
-Its lightweight (125g) and length (2.5cm) make it an ideal choice for traveling light.
-The all-metal construction quality is remarkable.
-The minimum focusing distance of only 10cm offers great opportunities for composition.
+This Laowa 10mm f/4 Cookie X is quite unusual.
+It is an ultra-wide-angle lens for Fujifilm X cameras, equivalent to 15mm on full-frame, making it ideal for landscape and architectural photography.
+Its light weight of 125g and 2.5cm length make it a great choice for traveling light.
+The all-metal construction is excellent, and the 10cm minimum focusing distance opens up some interesting compositional possibilities.

 2 - Voigtlander 18mm f/2.8 Color-Skopar